FREE SHIPPING on orders of $85 or more

 Ireland's Great Potato Famine left the country's inhabitants in extreme poverty and starvation.
 Many families left their homeland for North America for the promise of work, freedom and land ownership.
 Although the Irish were not free of economic and racial discrimination in North America, they did contribute greatly to the rapid development of bridges, canals, roads, and railways.
 Eventually, they would be accepted in other areas such as commerce, education, and the arts.
 An examination of immigration and passenger lists revealed many bearing the name Loveless:

-Loveless Settlers in the United States in the 17th Century
+Loveless Settlers in United States in the 17th Century

-Loveless Settlers in the United States in the 18th Century
+Loveless Settlers in United States in the 18th Century

 This page was last modified on 12 May 2014 at 09:13.